GAURAV-DEEP01/CMDAI/README.md

 # <p align="center"><strong align="center">Command Line AI</strong></p>

-**CLAI** is an innovative command-line tool that leverages AI to analyze shell commands and their outputs.
-By utilizing Ollama, CLAI can help you troubleshoot errors, suggest fixes, and provide detailed insights into your terminal commands.
+**cmdai** is an innovative command-line tool that leverages AI to analyze shell commands and their outputs.
+By utilizing Ollama, cmdai can help you troubleshoot errors, suggest fixes, and provide detailed insights into your terminal commands.

 ## Features

-- **Command History Integration**: CLAI fetches and analyzes the last executed command.
+- **Command History Integration**: cmdai fetches and analyzes the last executed command.
 - **Error Detection and Suggestions**: It identifies errors and suggests solutions or alternative commands.
 - **AI-Powered Analysis**: Uses advanced AI models like Ollama to provide structured insights.
 - **Interactive CLI**: Engages with users to offer AI assistance after a command execution.